NaixGames/Polycosmos/README.md

 - To avoid deaths in greece counting for deathlink.
 - The ability to chose the initial weapon for zagreyus, or having it being randomized.
 - Weapons now getting bought from the house contractor, not from the weapon storage.
 Needed for getting weaponsanity working.
+- All aspects from weapons can be bought once you unlock the weapon.

 # Requirements
 - Have Hades installed (duh!).
 Download what version you need of [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2) and put modimporter.exe in your Hades/Content folder.